sequana/sequana_pipetools/README.rst

           * --diagnose accepts --provider local and --base-url to query any OpenAI-compatible server (Ollama, vLLM, llama.cpp, institutional gateway), which requires neither an API key nor internet access
-          * offline error cataloguei extended and --diagnose falls back to it whenever no provider can be reached (e.g., rate limit)
+          * offline error catalogue extended and --diagnose falls back to it whenever no provider can be reached (e.g., rate limit)
           * the tips panel printed by a pipeline on failure (onerror) now scans the snakemake and rule logs; it used to report generic advice only